MoatazElsawy/POS-Project/README.md

 and create (categort, warehouse, item, client, odrer, user and invoice) tables and relationship, constraint betwen them.

 I'm used Swing GUI widget toolkit to represent my view of project.

+tip, the user and password are ("moataz" , "ahmed") for logIn to POS project Then,,  url, username and password for connection to database are locally, if you want t run this project you must chnage this(url, username and password) in jdbc.properties file from this path "JSE_POS\src\com\pos\dao\util\jdbc.properties".